jaegertracing/documentation/content/mentorship-for-mentees.md

 * Going through some Jaeger tutorials, such as [this one][hotrod].
 * Review the hotrod video demo and tutorial such as [this video on youtube](https://youtu.be/s7IrYt1igSM?si=B3NI6ruohKfSPUCl&t=445).
 * Run the [hotrod demo yourself](https://github.com/jaegertracing/jaeger/blob/main/examples/hotrod/README.md) as the blogs and video is outdated, it's good to get hands on.
-* Review the Jaeger architecture from the [documentation](https://www.jaegertracing.io/docs/architecture/) and understand the microservices architecture.
+* Review the Jaeger architecture from the [documentation](../architecture/) and understand the components.
 * Fork and clone the respective repositories to be able to [build and run the project locally](https://github.com/jaegertracing/jaeger/blob/main/CONTRIBUTING.md#getting-started).
 * Learn about contributing with the best practices including how to [sign your code and contribute](https://github.com/jaegertracing/jaeger/blob/main/CONTRIBUTING_GUIDELINES.md#creating-a-pull-request).
 * Now you are ready to try to solve some of the [simple open issues](../get-involved/) that you can find across Jaeger repositories.